Freethey History, Family Crest & Coats of Arms

 Early History of the Freethey family

-Another 257 words (18 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Freethey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Freethey research.
+Another 129 words (9 lines of text) covering the years 1167, 1214, 1510, 1600 and 1463 are included under the topic Early Freethey History in all our PDF Extended History products and printed products wherever possible.

 Freethey Spelling Variations